jojje/openwebui-claude-caching/README.md

 To enable the claude models in the first place (if you haven't already), I recommend adding [this](https://openwebui.com/f/justinrahb/anthropic) function first, which will add support for them to the webui.

+The function is also published on the Open-WebUI [website](https://openwebui.com/f/jojje/claude_caching).

 Happy $$$ savings.